saranicole/TraitCraft/README.md

 Tired of writing down which traits you need across which alts so that you can craft them on your main and research them on your alts?
 This addon is for you!

+### Features
-PC and Console: Show any combination of researched, unresearched, and researching traits in the crafting research and creations tabs via icons specific to researching characters (which you specify).
+PC and Console:
+* Show any combination of researched, unresearched, and researching traits in the crafting research and creations tabs via icons specific to researching characters (which you specify).
+* Autocraft next equipment needed for desired alts' research, with priority given to shorter research times

 Console only: Shows researching statuses of actively researching characters on inventory/bank/guild bank/decon tooltips.

 <img width="318" height="756" alt="TraitCraft_screenshot" src="https://github.com/user-attachments/assets/5fe33590-cdb0-4c8e-9774-f14feb4768b1" />

 Screenshot courtesy of [MaliBuuGaming](https://www.esoui.com/forums/member.php?u=83968)

+### Requirements
+Requires LibHarvensAddonSettings

+### Optional Requirements (needed for Autocrafting)
+LibLazyCrafting

 ### How to Use
 1. Log into your main crafter ( the one with the most traits researched already )